magento/devdocs/guides/v2.2/cloud/project/project-webint-basic.md

 - Syncs and merges
 - Code pushes

-To view an environment's history, log into your project and select an environment.
+To view the history for an environment, log in to your project and select the environment.
 The page displays a general history of actions completed on the page.
 For a detailed list of completed actions during build and deployment, we recommend reviewing logs directly on the servers.
 See [Log locations]({{page.baseurl}}/cloud/project/log-locations.html).

 The following figure shows a sample history.